 A native of the Pacific Northwest, Copland began studying music at an early age – she started classical piano lessons at age 4.
 Her formative musical years were spent learning and performing in the small timber town of Aberdeen, Washington.
 Following high school Copland studied music at Grinnell College in Iowa & built a following touring the Midwest for several years – she was twice voted Des Moines’ Best Local Musician, in 2009 and 2011.
 In July of 2012, Copland relocated to her current city of Milwaukee where she was quickly noticed and nominated for a number of awards, including Jazz Artist of the Year (2016 – Wisconsin Area Music Industry), Best Female Vocalist (2015 – Milwaukee Shepherd Express), Jazz Artist of the Year (2014 – WAMI), Singer/Songwriter of the Year (2014 – WAMI), and Best New Artist (2013 – WAMI).

-Copland has released two EPs, two singles, a collaborative live album, a solo acoustic LP and her debut full-band LP to date: Streetwise (EP-2008), Black Out the Blue (EP-2010), Youthful Indiscretion (Single-2010), Max & Roxi: Live at the Temple Theater (Live Album-2011), Pretty Lies (Solo Acoustic LP-2012), Sorry Seems to Be the Hardest Word (Digital Single-2012) and Truth Be Told (LP-2014).
-With the exception of limited-edition albums ‘Youthful Indiscretion’ and ‘Max & Roxi: Live at the Temple Theater’, all are available for purchase here at her website, as well as at Itunes, Amazon, CDBaby & a number of other online distributors.
+Copland has released two EPs, two singles, a collaborative live album, a solo acoustic LP and two full-band LPs to date: Streetwise (EP-2008), Black Out the Blue (EP-2010), Youthful Indiscretion (Single-2010), Max & Roxi: Live at the Temple Theater (Live Album-2011), Pretty Lies (Solo Acoustic LP-2012), Sorry Seems to Be the Hardest Word (Digital Single-2012), Truth Be Told (LP-2014) and Bad Decision (2017).
+With the exception of limited-edition albums ‘Youthful Indiscretion’ and ‘Max & Roxi: Live at the Temple Theater’, all are available for purchase here at her website, as well as at Itunes, Amazon, CDBaby & a number of other major online distributors.